 Diabetes in Schools: A Team Approach

-Supporting a student to manage type 1 diabetes in a school setting is a shared responsibility – it needs a team approach involving principals, school staff, parents or carers and health professionals.
+Supporting a student to manage their type 1 diabetes in a school setting is a shared responsibility – it needs a team approach involving principals, school staff, parents or carers and health professionals.

-Once the diabetes management plan is finalised, the parents or carers will provide a copy of the plan to the school.
+Once the diabetes management plan is finalised the parents or carers will provide a copy of the plan to the school.
 The school principal then has the responsibility to commence the process of determining which actions or adjustments the school will make to support the young person whilst at school.

 Principals and designated staff may need to contact the student’s treating clinicians to clarify points in the diabetes management plan.
 All school staff should undertake basic training in understanding type 1 diabetes and its management – Level 1 Introductory training is provided free of charge as part of the Diabetes in Schools program.
-In addition, designated staff, who have been appointed by a principal and who agree to provide support to a young person with type 1 diabetes, take responsibility for the day-to-day management of a young person’s type 1 diabetes in the school environment.
+In addition, designated staff, who have been appointed by a principal and who agree to provide support to a student with type 1 diabetes take responsibility for the day-to-day management of a student’s type 1 diabetes in the school environment.
 In some states, responsibility for supporting student health needs will already be agreed as part of the staff member’s condition of employment.
-To competently and safely support a student with type 1 diabetes, additional Level 2 and Level 3 training is available to designated staff to ensure that they are competent to monitor blood glucose levels and administer or supervise the administration of insulin.
+To competently and safely support a student with type 1 diabetes additional Level 2 and Level 3 training is available to designated staff to ensure that they are competent to monitor blood glucose levels and administer or supervise the administration of insulin.
 This training may be provided by the clinical treating team.

-The diabetes management plan, developed by the diabetes treating team, is used by the school to help develop and put in place other plans and processes, which aim to effectively manage the student’s type 1 diabetes (and other health conditions, where relevant) during school hours.
+The diabetes management plan, developed by the clinical treating team, is used by the school to help develop and put in place other plans and processes, which aim to effectively manage the student’s type 1 diabetes (and other health conditions, where relevant) during school hours.

 Appropriate training and education of school staff is integral to the effective support of students with type 1 diabetes in schools.
 School principals should nominate designated staff, who in some cases volunteer, to take on extra responsibility to support students to manage their type 1 diabetes.
 In some cases, this will involve administering insulin or helping students to self-administer their insulin.